LiYingWang/Manga/Manga-data-explore.md

   slice(1:100)
 ```

-What are those top 100 Manga?
+## What are those top 100 Manga?

+We can see that there are many popular Manga in recent years after 2010
+that shows the more recent Manga, the more popular.
+However, there are
+some Manga in top 5 in the earlier time, such as Fullmetal Alchemist,
+Berserk, and One piece, representing the classic ones, especially
+Fullmetal Alchemist, also one of my favorites.

 ``` r
 # plot the top 50 Manga by year